TheGartrellGroup/Mapbox-GL-JS-save-view/README.md

 Running node on Windows is fairly simple, but requires slight orchestration.
 These are the steps to install.

 1. If you don't have node installed, you should install it.
-2. Clone the repository or cd into it.
+2. Clone this repository or cd into it.
 3. Install save view dependencies.
  * `npm install`
 4. Run tests